NJ Milky Way Photography, East Point Lighthouse

 Help Save East Point Lighthouse – Contact the Governor of New Jersey and the Commissioner of the NJ DEP and let them know you care about history and want to see preservation before it’s too late. #saveeastpointlighthouse

 There are no fees to visit East Point Lighthouse in New Jersey.
 Limited tours are inside, and the lighthouse is open during the hours below.
 You can visit at any time on the outside to photograph it.
-There is no regular staff or offered tour guide to accompany you, so be sure to plan around the hours.
+There is no regular staff or tour guide to accompany you, so be sure to plan your visit around the hours.
 The closest hotel is about 20 minutes away.
 There is a port-a-potty here.
 This lighthouse is very charming.
 It has bright white walls and a red roof that makes it stand out from the other lighthouses.

 For those wishing to visit, the grounds and beach are open to everyone free of charge all year round.
 However, to tour the Lighthouse Museum and gift shop, please check the schedule for available dates and times.